 You should always simulate the natural habitat within the cage to help your leo lead a healthy life.
 Temperatures in your leo’s cage during the night can be programmed anywhere from 68°F to 70°F.

 The low nighttime temperatures encourage your leopard gecko to go into a deep sleep at night after hunting.
-Your leopard gecko’s sleep could be disrupted, though if the temperature in the cage is too warm.
+Your leopard gecko’s sleep could be disrupted if the cage temperature is too warm.

 Research has indicated that nighttime temperature drops are healthier for your gecko than if you were to maintain the same temperature as during the day.
 Leopard geckos are capable of withstanding temperatures as low as 60°F.

 If you find that your home is extremely cold, you may want to consider a heat source for your gecko at night.
-Ceramic heat emitters or heat mats are ideal ways to increase the temperature in your leopard geckos cage.
+Ceramic heat emitters (like this one) or heat mats (like this one) are ideal ways to increase the temperature in your leopard geckos cage.